 The Hardmoors 55 is an Ultra marathon event (Ultras being defined as any distance greater than the traditional 26.2 miles of a marathon) covering a route along part of the famous Cleveland Way, in the North York Moors National Park, with this specific event taking in 55 of the 109 miles of the trail including over 2000m of ascent within a 16 hours time limit.
 One of 16 recognised National Trails in England and Wales, the Cleveland Way is arguably one of the best, covering rolling hills, open moorland, historic sites, picturesque villages and dramatic coast line.
 The Hardmoors route, like the Cleveland Way itself, starts in the beautiful village of Helmsley, the route follows the Cleveland Way trail around the edge of the National Park finishing in Guisborough – where the Cleveland Way would continue on to the coast and follow the coastline south to right down past Whitby and Scarborough to Filey.

-I have learned a lot about kit, particularly in the past year working here at Ultralight, and each run has allowed me to hone my kit in order to maximise my comfort (and minimise my suffering).
-Through using multiple running packs, loads of clothing options and needing mandatory kit for events I have picked good and bad stuff but felt confident that my kit for the Hardmoors would be spot on for me.
+I have learned a lot about kit, particularly in the past year working here at Ultralight, and in training for this event which has allowed me to hone my kit in order to maximise my comfort (and minimise my suffering).
 The mandatory kit list is pretty extensive as this is an unsupported Ultra distance across some pretty inaccessible parts of the North York Moors in March so winter conditions can still be expected.
 The mandatory aspect of this list means that you will be refused entry to the race if you do not have these items at the initial registration and kit check.
 The mandatory kit list includes: Pack; ID; Hat and gloves; Waterproof jacket (with taped seams & hood); Waterproof trousers; Full running tights; Minimum of 1 litre water/sports drink; Torch; Map; Whistle; Survival bag (not just blanket); Emergency food supply; Spare warm layer; A fully charged mobile phone.
 At first this seems quite prescriptive but many events like this have pretty similar kit lists plus or minus the odd item.
 My kit list can be viewed here.

 Cold Kirby - The first of many white outs